backdrop-contrib/afterlight_tribute/README.md

 This theme uses the PureCSS CSS toolkit from Yahoo!
 Special thanks to the developers at Yahoo! for this great work!
+This theme is not affiliated with Yahoo! or the PureCSS developers in any way.

-You may extend this theme with the documentation/classes from http://purecss.io/
+You may extend this theme with the documentation/classes from http://purecss.io

 "Pure plays well with other libraries, including Bootstrap and jQuery.
 As a developer, you can pull in Pure as a foundational CSS framework, and then include specific Bootstrap or jQuery modules that your application may require."